 Do not turn the front wheels "away from workers", which causes the TA to spin out of control.

-It is critical to keep wheel's straight to allow the transportable attenuator to effectively use its weight and tire friction to absorb the errant vehicle's force as crash tested.
+Instead, keep front wheels straight to allow the transportable attenuator to effectively use its weight and tire friction to absorb the errant vehicle's force as crash tested.